 This course is designed for the college bound student who has successfully completed Spanish I and II.
 This advanced third level course consists of a brief review of the grammar concepts and vocabulary learned in Spanish I and II.
-Emphasis will be placed on expansion of vocabulary and its use in conversation, advanced grammar concepts, composition and Hispanic culture.
+Emphasis will be placed on expansion of vocabulary and its use in conversation, and advanced grammar concepts with some composition.